 Incarceration - An individual who is in the custody of a penal authority and confined to a correctional facility, such as a jail or prison, or a mental health institution as a result of a criminal offense.
 Incarcerated individuals are defined by CMS as residing outside of the service area for the purposes of our plan eligibility, even if the correctional facility is located within the plan service area.
 Individuals who are confined to Institutions for Mental Disease (IMDs), such as state hospitals, psychiatric hospitals, or the psychiatric unit of a hospital, as a result of violations of the penal code, are also defined by CMS as incarcerated.
 The place of residence for these confined individuals is therefore excluded from the service area of our plan on that basis.
-Individuals who are confined to IMDs, such as state hospitals, psychiatric hospitals, or the psychiatric unit of a hospital who are confined to IMDs, such as state hospitals.
-Individuals who are confined to IMDs, such as state hospitals, psychiatric hospitals, or the psychiatric unit of a hospital.
-Normal service area of our plan on that basis.
-Individuals who are confined to IMDs, such as state hospitals, psychiatric hospitals, or the psychiatric unit of a hospital.
+Individuals who are confined to IMDs, such as state hospitals, psychiatric hospitals, or the psychiatric unit of a hospital, for other reasons (e.g., because of court orders unrelated to penal violations) are not incarcerated.
 Normal service area rules apply to these individuals.